araujo88/teapot/README.md

 For CORS middleware, the parameters are: `CORSMiddleware(allow_origins, allow_methods, allow_headers, max_age, allow_credentials)`.

-You can create your own custom middleware by inherting from the `Middleware` class which already contains the request and response handlers methods.
+You can create your own custom middleware by inherting from `IMiddleware` interface and implementing the `handle` method.